-Patients who do not have a diagnosis of asthma, as identified by the CIHI health condition codes.
+• Patients who do not have a diagnosis of asthma, as identified by the CIHI health condition codes.
 Limitations & Technical Notes The number of eligible patients is based on available years of past data.
 Alberta Health physician billing data extends to 2010-2011.
 Numerator Description A patient is eligible if they meet the inclusion criteria outlined below: Inclusion Patients aged 12 years and older.
 Patient has Asthma, as identified by CIHI health condition codes.
-Asthma: CIHI health condition code D06 o A diagnosis of asthma is based on the presence of ICD-9 (493) or ICD-10 (J45) codes in two outpatient visits or one inpatient visit over a three year period.
+Asthma: CIHI health condition code D06 A diagnosis of asthma is based on the presence of ICD-9 (493) or ICD-10 (J45) codes in two outpatient visits or one inpatient visit over a three year period.
 Patient has had a spirometry performed.
-Spirometry: Record of billing 03.38A, C, F and possibly some o Spirometry: Record of billing 03.38A, C, F and possibly some but not all of H, N, S, T on the same patient on the same day.
+Spirometry: Record of billing 03.38A, C, F and possibly some but not all of H, N, S, T on the same patient on the same day.
 Exclusions Patients younger than 12 years of age.
-Patients not assigned to physician by the HQCA algorithm or patients not on list submitted by physician.
-Patients who do not have a diagnosis of asthma as identified by the CIHI health condition codes.
-Patients who do not meet definition for having had spirometry (see inclusions).
-Tests performed in public AHS facilities are not included.
+Patients not assigned to physician by the HQCA algorithm or patients • Patients not assigned to physician by the HQCA algorithm or patients not on list submitted by physician. • Patients who do not have a diagnosis of asthma as identified by the CIHI health condition codes.
+Patients who do not meet definition for having had spirometry (see inclusions). • Tests performed in public AHS facilities are not included.
 Limitations & Technical Notes • The number of eligible patients is based on available years of past data.
-Alberta Health physician billing data extends to 2010-2011.
-Each patient is counted once regardless of the number of tests performed in a given time period.
+Alberta Health physician billing data extends to 2010-2011. • Each patient is counted once regardless of the number of tests performed in a given time period.
 Some patients may have had both a spirometry and a full PFT in the time period under consideration.
 Patient may have been referred for spirometry testing by a different physician.
 DATA DETAILS Data Sources Alberta Health physician claims.
 Alberta Health Care Insurance Plan (AHCIP) Registry.
-Canadian Institute for Health Information (CIHI) Risk Grouper data.
-Available Data Type of Year Years Fiscal year [April 1 to March 31] First Available Year 2010-11 Last Available Year East Astandaric Tear
+Available Data Canadian Institute for Health Information (CIHI) Risk Grouper data.
+Type of Year Years Fiscal year [April 1 to March 31] First Available Year 2010-11 Last Available Year